sarctastic/Supply-Chain-Dataset-Analysis/README.md

 ---

 ##  Project Overview
-[End to end analysis of the production lines and supply chains of local woodworking and furniture factories.]
+[End to end analysis of storage lines and supply chains of a local Port operating company.]

 ---

 ## Project Objectives
-- [Analyse the supply line inputs and outputs]
+- [Analyse the storage line inputs and outputs]
 - [Determine Key Revenue Drivers]
 - [Track all Implicit and Indirect Costs]
 - [Determine the most profitable course of action]